 (based on Alexander Osterwalder & David J. Bland, "Testing Business Ideas")

 This inevitably means that even our initial founding vision is just a hypothesis that needs to be validated.
-Only when we have achieved enough understanding, certainty and confidence in the problem are we able to find a solution, build a product that is loved and scale a business that offers it.
+Only when we have achieved enough understanding, certainty, and confidence in the problem, we can find a solution, build a loved product, and scale a business that offers it.

 Our Approach: Product first

-An alternative approach is to reduce the focus on the problem and increase effort on saling the founding vision ("sales first, product later").
+An alternative approach is to reduce the focus on the problem and increase the effort on saling the founding vision ("sales first, product later").
 The idea is to make the market want what you have built, no matter how good your product really is.
-However, this approach is usually not sustainable as there will always be a competitor who has a better product or puts more effort into moving the market in their direction.
+However, this approach is usually not sustainable as a competitor will always have a better product or puts more effort into moving the market in their direction.

 So how do you put the focus on the product?
 How do you build a product that customers love?
-According to Alexander Osterwalder and David J. Bland, we therefore have to hit the "sweet spot of innovation".
-This is the spot where feasibility ("can we build this?"), viability ("can we make money with it?") and desirability ("does anyone even want us to build it?", "is it enjoyable to be used?") meet.
+According to Alexander Osterwalder and David J. Bland, we must hit the "sweet spot of innovation".
+This is the spot where feasibility ("Can we build this?"), viability ("Can we make money with it?") and desirability ("Does anyone even want us to build it?", "Is it enjoyable to be used?") meet.

 (based on Alexander Osterwalder & David J. Bland, "Testing Business Ideas")

-Being a company deeply rooted in engineering, the issue of feasibility is not a blocking element and as sales/viability is not the focus at the moment, the missing part was clearly desirability.
+Being a company deeply rooted in engineering, the feasibility issue is not a blocking element, and as sales/viability is not the focus at the moment, the missing part was desirability.
 That's also why the three founders asked experts from UX&I for additional support.
-UX&I is a User Experience consulting company with a focus on deep tech and enterprise software.
-Their goal is to empower people in putting complex technology at the service of users.
+UX&I is a User Experience consulting company focusing on deep tech and enterprise software.
+Their goal is to empower people by putting complex technology into users' service.
 So, exactly what we need to cover!

-Desirability goes hand in hand with user centricity.
-That is why we strongly rely on the concepts of user centricity and user experience.
-Starting with the first and most important UX-rule:
+Desirability goes hand in hand with user-centricity.
+That is why we strongly rely on user-centricity and user experience.
+Starting with the first and most important UX rule:

-Once we had really internalised this, it was clear that we could only find answers to our questions through research and exchanges with potential users.
-Only by understanding the context of the users and empathising with their pains, needs, fears and goals can we tackle the challenge of desirability.
-A suitable method for that are semi-structured interviews.
+Once we had internalized this, it was clear that we could only find answers to our questions through research and exchanges with potential users.
+We can only tackle the desirability challenge by understanding the users' context and empathizing with their pains, needs, fears, and goals.
+A suitable method for that is semi-structured interviews.

-To be better prepared and not lose focus in the interviews, it also helps to think about what we actually want to learn and find out (so-called hypotheses).
+To be better prepared and not lose focus in the interviews, it also helps to think about what we actually want to learn and discover (so-called hypotheses).
 Here are two examples of our hypotheses:

 Oh, and very important to note: We always conduct the interviews with two people, one asking the questions and the other writing down everything that has been said.
 Being alone and taking care of both is very challenging.
-There is a high chance that you will miss something or only get keywords instead of a full transcript of the interview.
+There is a high chance that you will miss something or only get keywords instead of a full interview transcript.

 Organize Insights with Affinity Mapping

-Pretty soon after we did the first interviews, we realised that only the transcripts are not helpful.
-About 3 to 5 pages per interview multiplied by dozens of interviews leads to an endless stack of pages that nobody wants to read all the time.
-To solve this, there is a pretty cool method called Affinity Mapping that helps to structure and group the statements of the interviews and in the end conclude on our mentioned hypothesis.
-If you would like to understand how the method is working: UX&I published an Affinity Mapping cheat sheet on their blog.
-In addition, they also provide more background information about the underlying UX-concepts, helping to come up with the hypotheses.
+Pretty soon after we did the first interviews, we realized that only the transcripts were not helpful.
+About 3 to 5 pages per interview multiplied by dozens of interviews leads to an endless stack of pages nobody wants to read all the time.
+To solve this, there is a pretty cool method called Affinity Mapping that helps to structure and group the statements of the interviews and, in the end, conclude on our mentioned hypothesis.
+If you want to understand how the method works, UX&I published an Affinity Mapping cheat sheet on their blog.
+In addition, they also provide more background information about the underlying UX concepts, helping to come up with the hypotheses.

 What we learned

-So, enough explanation, what have we actually found out?
-Below you find a short summary for the exemplary hypotheses as well as a surprising discovery.
-Covering all findings would definitely go beyond the scope of this blog post and is not practical as we will build them into the steadybit product anyway.
-In case you are interested in learning more, don't hesitate to ask for a quick product demo.
+So, enough explanation, what have we found out?
+Below is a summary of the exemplary hypotheses and a surprising discovery.
+Covering all findings would go beyond the scope of this blog post and is not practical, as we will build them into the Steadybit product anyway.
+If you want to learn more, don't hesitate to ask for a quick product demo.

-This was one of the most important discovery, which we had not looked for in advance.
-Breaking something by doing Chaos Engineering that doesn't recover afterwards is critical.
+This was one of the most important discoveries, which we had not considered before.
+Breaking something by doing Chaos Engineering that doesn't recover afterward is critical.
 Even if you do it in a non-production environment, it can lead to blocking your teammates - and you don't want to be responsible for that.

 #2 Downtime can be OK

-Hypothesis 2 ("Users need a simple tool to perform Chaos Engineering") is true for Chaos Engineering Experts who definitely have a demand for it.
-The majority of potential users (e.g. developers or operations) are only interested in the results and how to resolve the findings.
-This is natural as they get incentivized e.g. for building applications and are measured by engineering velocity, not by reliability or discovered dark debt.
+Hypothesis 2 ("Users need a simple tool to perform Chaos Engineering") is true for Chaos Engineering Experts, who demand it.
+Most potential users (e.g., developers or operations) are only interested in the results and how to resolve the findings.
+This is natural as they get incentivized, e.g., for building applications, and are measured by engineering velocity, not by reliability or discovered dark debt.